mrbald/ufw/README.md

 The author's main development platforms are x86\_64 [Arch Linux][9] and [macOS + Homebrew][10].
 Both have quite up to date versions of all _&mu;FW_ dependencies.
-For those working in a less bleeding-edge enviroronments - below are th einstructions for building the dependencies from scratch.
+For those working in a less bleeding-edge enviroronments - below are the instructions for building the dependencies from scratch.

 ### Boost
 Use instructions from the [Boost Home Page](https://boost.org)